nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

     repetition.](https://github.com/nicolashahn/diffimg-rs/blob/e9dd3f0331b3e32d2f62241b4d576d1da3d3cd42/src/lib.rs#L105)
     I only ended up matching the two most important enum types, but matching the others would lead another half dozen or so lines of nearly identical code.
-At this scale it's not an issue, but it rubs me the wrong way, and maybe it's a good candidate for using macros, which I still need to experiment with.
+At this scale it's not an issue, but it rubs me the wrong way.
+Maybe it's a good candidate for using macros, which I still need to experiment with.
     ```rust
     let mut diff = match image1.color() {